earthgirl7/personal-website/app/blog/drafts/minerva.md

 ---
-id: "3"
+id: ""
 hashtag: "#experience"
-title: "My Minerva Journey"
+title: "My Minerva Journey: "
 date: "January 27, 2024"
 ---
 A year ago, I graduated from what’s been named the *[most innovative](https://www.wuri.world/2022-global-top-100)* university in the world.